 Non-Ferrous Scrap Market Update

 The upsurge in the gold scrap metal prices may have given you hope to turn to what you have and see what you can scrap.
 If you don’t have gold, that’s ok because the activity in the non-ferrous market is not bad at all.
 In fact, prices have been stable – not swinging high on either side of the pendulum.
 Stability is good.
-So get cracking on non-ferrous scrap like aluminum and get those to your nearest scrap metal dealer before the market prices show any sign of instability in the direction which you hate.
+So get cracking on non-ferrous scrap like aluminum and get those to your nearest scrap metal dealer before the market prices show any sign of instability in the direction that you hate.

-Non-ferrous numbers reported this month:
+Non-ferrous numbers reported in May 2017: